(Jump to style guidelines)

 - The Spirit of Aggieland: When referring to the song, the "The" is part of the proper name.

 - step off (v), Step-off (n.): The Corps will step off at noon.
 Corps Step-off for the Alabama game will start at noon.

 - sticker: see decal.

 - The Texas A&M University System: note the capped The.
-Subsequent references: the A&M System.
+Subsequent references: the Texas A&M System or the A&M System.

 - Texas A&M Athletic Hall of Fame; Texas A&M Athletic Hall of Honor

 - t.u.: We don’t use this disparaging term for the University of Texas except in direct quotes from constituents.
 When used, it’s lowercase with periods.
 We don't use t-sip, sip, sippers, or any variations.

 - Texas Aggie magazine: Texas Aggie is the formal name of the official magazine of the Aggie Network.
 It should be capitalized and italicized when possible.
 When referred to as Texas Aggie magazine, the word “magazine” is neither capitalized nor italicized, as it is not a part of the formal name.
 If you cannot italicize, then put “Texas Aggie” in quotes.

 - university: Not capitalized when the word stands alone.